MyNameJeremy/colabsidian-user-manager/README.md

 ## todo

-read the todo.md to see what is in planning (everything in the todo.md should be seen as beeing considered but not confirmed to be 'todo')
+Read the todo.md to see what is in planning.
+(everything in the todo.md should be seen as being considered but not confirmed to be "todo").